KennyLowe/architecture-center/docs/microservices/index.md

 - **Resiliency**.
 If an individual microservice becomes unavailable, it won't disrupt the entire application, as long as any upstream microserves are designed to handle faults correctly (for example, by implementing circuit breaking).

 - **Scalability**.
 At cloud scale, you want to scale out the subsystems that require more resources, without scaling out the entire application.
 A microservices architecture allows each microservice to be scaled independently.
-At the same time, by running services in containers, you pack a higher density of service instances onto a single host.
+By running services in containers, you can also pack a higher density of service instances onto a single host.

 - **Data isolation**.
 It is much easier to perform schema updates, because only a single microservice is impacted.
 In a monolithic application, it is much harder to do schema updates, because different parts of the application may use the same data at different times.